 Postgraduate students are eligible to apply for JULAC (Joint University Libraries Advisory Committee) Cards which will enable them to use and borrow from the libraries of local UGC-funded tertiary institutions.
 Books borrowed from these local libraries may also be returned to the interlibrary loan counter of the Lending Services Division at the Main Library for despatch to the lending libraries.
 To allow time for despatch, books must be returned at least two working days before the due date.
 It should however be noted that students using other libraries are bound by the regulations of such libraries and will be required to pay fines for overdue books at the rate set by the libraries concerned.
-Students wishing to apply for JULAC Cards online at http://lib.hku.hk>e-forms> Library cards application>JULAC Card Application Form.
+Students wishing to apply for JULAC Cards online at e-forms> Library cards application>JULAC Card Application Form">http://lib.hku.hk>e-forms> Library cards application>JULAC Card Application Form.
 Please bring a passport size photograph when you pick up the JULAC Borrower's Card at the Registration Desk, Main Library.